fnalways/Olares/docs/manual/olares/wise/subscribe.md

 Changes here are reflected in the **Feeds** section of the Wise sidebar.

-## Unsubscribe
+### Unsubscribe

-If you no longer want to follow a source, you can unsubscribe from content sources.
+If you no longer want to follow a source, you can unsubscribe from its feed.

 :::warning
 When you unsubscribe from a feed, all entries from that feed are removed from Wise **unless** they have been explicitly saved to your library (for example, by keeping their status as **Inbox** or **Read Later**).
 This action cannot be undone.